 Filing Operations

-Let attorneys, agencies, and self-represented litigants file correctly from anywhere, and route every submission to the right desk without a clerk re-keying it.
-Guided workflows catch errors before they reach the queue.
+Let attorneys, agencies, and self-represented litigants file correctly from anywhere at any hour, and move every submission from intake to docketed and served without a clerk re-keying it.
+Errors are caught before the queue, not three days later.

 Take filings off the counter